SuperOfficeDocs/superoffice-docs/docs/database/tables/consentperson.md

 ---
-uid: table-consentperson
+uid: table-ConsentPerson
-title: consentperson table
+title: ConsentPerson table
 description: Link table that defines who has which consents so.generated: true
 keywords:
   - "database"
   - "ConsentPerson"
-so.date: 03.22.2021
+so.date: 11.02.2021
 so.topic: reference
 so.envir:
   - "onsite"
   - "online"
 ---

-# consentperson Table (466)
+# ConsentPerson Table (467)

 ## Fields